ashutoshmjain/gita/src/knower.md

 The question is: how do we know our body?
 Our senses are designed to see outwards!
 Aren't they?
 I mean, I can't, with my eyes, see my own neurons firing, nor can I hear my heart pumping, let alone the guts of a trivial cell,  or those of a tiny microbe.

 The very purpose of sensory apparatus is external experience - not internal diagnostics,  besides the internal field seems to be fully automated.
 When it comes to autonomy,  we don't really have many choices.
 We can't control how the body grows - in height or in diameter :-) Beyond control are its modifications - from infancy to the passing!
 Sleep, hunger, thirst, love - every thing seems to be on auto-pilot.
 The apparatus (senses plus the frontal cortex)  is busy observing everything possible, except of course, the dark depths of the inner escape.
-Even bigger question is brain the "observer" or the true seer is something else?
+Even bigger question :  Is brain the "observer" or the true seer is something else?

-Science is silent about the observer except that Observer is needed to collapse the wave function.
-On the other hand, traditional  spiritual argument is - should we aspire for more of the physical stuff when the quest is really to understand our soul - aka observer?
+Traditional science is silent about the observer except the acknowledgement that Observer is a fundamental necessity to collapse the wave function.
+On the other hand, traditional  spiritual argument is - should we aspire for more of the physical stuff (decohered potential) when the quest is really to understand the potential - the vast sea of consciousness?
+One is focused on decohered potential (physical reality), other is on devotional chasing of all possibilities - what about the observer?

 If true, then why would evolution design us the way we are - chasing survival and physical growth, while ignoring the self - the seer.
 On top - Krishna is also saying that the body is worth knowing - it is the field.

 There must be a good reason!